Licensed Yacht BrokersYachts for SaleLION'S DEN - WESTPORT FOR SALE

 Aft deck

-The aft deck invites alfresco living with a generous settee and a refined hi‑lo table protected by an applied film, complemented by a bar similarly protected to preserve its pristine finish, four comfortable chairs and two bar stools for convivial gatherings.
-A TV on a pop‑down tilt provides entertainment at anchor, while a Perlick refrigerator with under‑counter drawers keeps refreshments at hand atop the yacht’s handsome teak deck.
-For effortless shore access, a custom Nautical Structures double‑telescoping hydraulic passerelle deploys from the aft deck at the top of the port swim step stair.
+The aft deck invites relaxed gatherings with a plush settee and a Hi-Lo table, both protected by Protection Film for enduring good looks.
+A bar finished with Protection Film anchors the social scene, complemented by four chairs and two bar stools to welcome guests in comfort.
+Entertainment comes courtesy of a TV on Poo-down tilt, while a Perlick refrigerator with under-counter drawers keeps refreshments perfectly chilled.
+Underfoot, the teak deck adds timeless warmth, and practical elegance is assured by a Nautical Structures custom, double telescoping, hydraulic passerelle that deploys from the aft deck at the top of the port swim step stair.

 Salon